Snell of Warborough and London

 The business continues.
 In 1871 all four of James and Mary's daughters are still at home.
 Mary Ann, Emily and Lucy have all left school, but no occupation is recorded.
 Alice is a 15 year old scholar.

 On 4 April 1878, their daughter Emily Maria Snell (pictured below) married William Ponting at St Mary's Church, Lambeth.
 William is s 34 year old bachelor, a linen draper living at High Street, Kensington.
 His father is shown as Henry Ponting, deceased, farmer.
 Emily was a 28 year old spinster living at Lower Marsh.
 No occupation is given.
 Both parties signed the marriage register.
 The witnesses were James Snell, Mary Ann Snell, Lucy Snell and M J Ponting (Chapter 7).
-(Reg Gen June Qtr 1878 Lambeth 1d 582).
 William and Emily Maria Ponting's lives are detailed at Chapter 10.

-In 1881, 66 year old James is still running the business and all of his daughters except Emily are still at home.
+In 1881, 66 year old James is still running the business at 130, Lower Marsh.
+All of his daughters except Emily were still at home.
 Also at the address is one servant, 20 year old Rosina Hares

 James Snell died on 7 February 1889 aged 74 (Reg Gen March Qtr 1889 Lambeth 1d 230).
 Probate was granted to his two daughters Mary Ann and Lucy Snell.
 The estate was valued at £618 11s (about £46K in 2006) .